SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [skytable/skytable](https://github.com/skytable/skytable) - Skytable is an extremely fast, secure and reliable real-time NoSQL database with automated snapshots and TLS
+- [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
+An alternative to Elasticsearch that runs on a few MBs of RAM.
+- [indradb/indradb](https://github.com/indradb/indradb) - A graph database written in rust
 - [AleoHQ/snarkOS](https://github.com/AleoHQ/snarkOS) - A Decentralized Operating System for Zero-Knowledge Applications
 - [elfshaker/elfshaker](https://github.com/elfshaker/elfshaker) - elfshaker stores binary objects efficiently
 - [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.